Investigating the dynamics of humble, open-minded thinking and inquiry.

 Junior Seminar in Epistemology and Psychology

-Sixteen junior philosophers and psychologists + four guest speakers explore the HI paradigm.
+Fifteen junior philosophers and psychologists + senior scholars explore the HI paradigm.

 Dates & Location Coming Soon